Promote your rating

 Arrange a media event or photo opportunity

-- If you can facilitate a photo opportunity, it is a good idea to include a note in the media release i.e. Media note: A photo opportunity can be organised.
+- If you can facilitate a photo opportunity, it is a good idea to include a note in the media release.
+For example, Media note: A photo opportunity can be organised.

-- If you would like to arrange a media event, firstly, contact your local media and explain you are holding an event and media is invited.
+- If you would like to arrange a media event, contact your local media first to let them know that you are holding an event and media is invited.

-- It is a good idea to have a nominated spokesperson as well as a presentation, and to provide advice regarding photography (whether the journalist needs to bring a photographer with them or photos will be provided).
+- It is a good idea to have a nominated spokesperson and a presentation, and to provide advice regarding photography (whether the journalist needs to bring a photographer with them or photos will be provided).

 Keep in mind: